ancientpathsio/ancientpaths/docs/guidebook.md

 - Journal how your thought life improves when memorizing Scripture.
 - Journal how much your TV time diminishes.

-:::tip
+:::note Bonus

-**Bonus:** Journal WHEN (not if) you make a conscious decision to review verses rather than seek porn.
+Journal WHEN (not if) you make a conscious decision to review verses rather than seek porn.
 It’s going to happen if you stay on this path.

 :::